Winter storms, December 2013 to January 2014

 The storm of 23 to 24 December caused widespread flooding across southern England, stretching through Dorset, Hampshire, Surrey and Kent, and extensive power cuts, with around 50,000 homes remaining without power through the Christmas period.
 In Devon, a man was swept away in a river and there was extensive transport disruption.
 Rail services were cancelled due to fallen trees and Gatwick Airport was affected by flooding.
 Severe flooding occurred in Leatherhead, Surrey from the River Mole.

 There was further stormy weather with heavy rain and strong winds on 26 to 27 December and again around 30 to 31 December.
 Transport disruption continued with flooded railways and fallen trees blocking roads in Wales, while Dumfries and Galloway experienced severe flooding as the River Nith burst its banks.
 Flooding impacts continued into the New Year period, and in early January included large-scale river flooding from the River Severn in Gloucestershire and sections of the River Thames.
-In a repeat of the floods of November 2012, the Somerset Levels were also inundated.
+In a repeat of the Exceptionally wet weather - November 2012, the Somerset Levels were also inundated.

 A major focus of concern was high spring tides and large waves combining to cause an extreme risk of coastal flooding.
 The historic promenade in Aberystwyth was severely damaged by large waves, and there was further damage and flooding to coastlines elsewhere, particularly the South Coast and Welsh coastline; the stormy conditions made coastal areas extremely dangerous and in Devon a teenager died after being swept away.